 He leaves so much space for the sub-bass to thrive, adding only 1 minimal lead melody at a time in the form of his vocals.
 Once his modulated vocals finish, an eastern melody leads.
 This signals a stronger sub-bass coming in together with a more structured drum beat.
 It is a kind of gentle drop, which then drives the rest of the song.

-We like a good bass line for many different reasons.
-Hopefully, these songs have offered some inspiration or sparked some ideas for your next production.
+We like a good bass line in a track for many different reasons.
+Hopefully, these bass songs have offered some inspiration or sparked some ideas for your next production.

 Written by Janice Tobin.